-No minimum wage has been established by law except in the garments, textiles and footwear manufacturing industries, where the minimum wage for probationary employees is USD 165 per month, and for regular employees is USD 170 per month, effective from 1 Jan 2018.
-The minimum wage is subject to change every year in accordance with Labour regulations issued by the MLVT.
+No minimum wage has been established by law except in the garments, textiles and footwear manufacturing industries, where the minimum wage for probationary employees is USD 177 per month, and for regular employees is USD 182 per month, effective from 1 Jan 2019.
+The minimum wage is subject to change every year in accordance with Labor regulations issued by the MLVT.
 Workers in the textiles, garments, and footwear manufacturing sectors are also entitled to other mandatory benefits specific to these sectors only, such as attendance bonuses, seniority bonuses, travel and accommodation allowances, and overtime meal allowances.
-Other than the sectors mentioned above, there is currently no mandatory minimum wage in Cambodia, although a law concerning the minimum wage for other sectors is in the drafting process.
+Other than the sectors mentioned above, there is currently no mandatory minimum wage for other sectors in Cambodia, even though the law on minimum wage has already adopted since July 2018.

 For all other employers, the wage must ensure "a decent standard of living compatible with human dignity" but no further specificity is provided.
 Wages must be paid directly to the employee during working hours (unless he or she accepts another method), and a wage slip issued.
-If wage payment falls on a day-off, arrangements should be made to pay it in advance.
+If wage payment falls on a day off, arrangements should be made to pay it in advance.